Top 4 Best – Web Hosting

-To any business, location is essential, and InMotion has two data centers in LA and Virginia to which subscribers are allowed to choose from.
+To any business, location is essential, and InMotion has two data centers in LA and Virginia to which subscribers are allowed to choose.
 Web traffic goes much faster to the subscriber’s preferred coastal demographic.
 So InMotion has the potential to be fast, but is it reliable?

 InMotion Hosting has had several accolades from various IT publications such as CNET and an A+ rating from the Better Business Bureau.
 That A+ rating comes from quick and efficient 24/7 customer support.
 InMotion claims a 99.9% uptime with a reliability level of 99.6%.